brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-13-justremindit-app-is-a-helpful-band-aid-solution-for-growing-alzheimer-epidemic.md

----
-layout: post
-title: JustRemindIt App is a helpful Band-Aid solution for Alzheimer Epidemic
+# JustRemindIt App is a helpful Band-Aid solution for Alzheimer Epidemic
----

 Some creative Silicon Valley professionals branch off on their own to become entrepreneurs by starting their own tech venture. <a href="http://adityakothadiya.com/">Aditya Kothadiya</a> did exactly that, twice.